1098-T Tax Statements

 Why is Box 2 blank?

-In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) Southern Adventist University billed to your student account for the tax (calendar) year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, Southern Adventist University reports in Box 1 the amount of QTRE you paid during the year.
+This means Box 2 will always be empty.

 How did Southern Adventist University figure out what amounts to include Box 5?